eggheadio/how-to-egghead/instructor-guide/docs/01-Getting-started-as-an-egghead-instructor/05-Getting-feedback-on-your-video.md

 We’re all about supportive, ongoing feedback at egghead, so when you’re ready to press record, you’re *really* ready.

 ![An illustration would work here too 🙂](https://media1.giphy.com/media/111ebonMs90YLu/giphy.gif)

 ### Feedback

-Before you upload your video (if we’ve invited you to be an instructor) or tweet it at [@eggheadio](https://twitter.com/eggheadio) (if you’re auditioning), ask yourself:
+Before you upload your video to your slack channel (if we’ve invited you to be an instructor), ask yourself:

 - Is my screen set to 1280x720 (720p)?
 (In HiDPI, if possible?)
 - Is my code example easy to understand?